 -Successful candidates will be hired as postdoctoral scholars and governed by the appropriate terms and conditions (https://gradschool.oregonstate.edu/postdocs/appointment-and-recruitment).

 -The initial appointments will be for one year and are renewable yearly by mutual agreement.

 -The postdoctoral scholar will take a leadership role in coordinating collaborations across the Collaborative Robotics and Intelligent Systems (CoRIS) Institute at Oregon State University (http://robotics.oregonstate.edu/) and with external collaborators in academia, government, and industry.
 The CoRIS institute at OSU is growing rapidly, now with more than 45 affiliated faculty, and we are looking for motivated, talented individuals to join our team.

 -To apply, email a single file (no more than 2 MB) containing your CV (please include citizenship and residency information) and a one page summary of research interests to:

 -Positions are available with a possible option of starting as early as Spring 2022 or at a later negotiated date.
 Application review will begin on January 31st, and applications will be reviewed afterwards as they are received.

 Please check back periodically for other openings; positions will also be announced on the robotics-worldwide mailing list.

-Apply through MIME admissions or EECS admissions.
-Students should identify one or more prospective advisors from the robotics faculty page and apply to the corresponding program(s) (MIME and/or EECS).
+Apply to the Robotics PhD or MS program here.
+Students should identify one or more prospective advisors from the robotics faculty page to note on their application.
 If you are currently a graduate student at OSU, you should contact the robotics faculty members directly.